ProfessorNova/focusflow/docs/UI-E2E-testing/automated-UI-E2E-testing.md

 ## Results

 During the implementation some unexpected behavior from the watch mode of vitest was observed.
-When updating the test files in some cases the runner couldnt bind the new test files which led to flaky tests.
-An error occured saying its a known bug but no solution is available yet.
-When normally running the tests through the command line this problem did not occur.
+When updating the test files in some cases the runner could not bind the new test files which led to flaky behavior.
+An error message appeared saying its a known bug but no solution is available yet.
+When normally running the tests through the command line this problem did not occur. </br>
+Some other issues were related to the fact that components were used multiple times in the UI which led to failures during the tests.
+This could easily be solved by concatenating the selectors as described above.

+The finished tests all ran successfully in both headless and interactive mode.
+The coverage command also included the tests in its report.
+So there were no issues with the different environments.

 ## Difficulties

+There were mainly two difficulties due to the fact that the browser mode of vitest is still in beta.

+1. **Loading of SSR modules**: A big problem was the loading of the corresponding functions.
+Somehow the vitest test server did not load the modules correctly in the browser mode.
+It is unclear why this happenes but it seems to be a problem with the server-side rendering (SSR) of the modules inside this browser environment runned by playwright (**server url:** `http://localhost:63315/`).
+The browser mode is as documented not really designed for E2E testing but rather for UI testing.
+Good practice is to mock the specific functions if possible already at the api layer.
+We did not even encountered this stage because it failed while loading the inline functions of the svelte module.

+2. **Externalization**: The bigger problem was the externalization of the node modules which did not work apperantly due to the beta version of the browser mode.
+Some modules, in this case the prisma modules, could not be externalized from the environment which is why the server crashed.
+It is related to the fact that the runner or the environment does not support the communication protocol of those modules.
+The error messages were that files could not be found or imported and that the connection of the cloudflare:socket, which is used by the prisma client, failed to connect.
+To be able to run the tests we had to mock the prisma client so that the errors occurred in the mock and could be handled within the environment.
+This led to the tests throwing errors that were only recognized as warnings, but still completed successfully.

 ---
-#### dsgsg

-Documentation of your test cases and additional information on how to execute them Exercise 10.3 (10 Points): Execute & Document your tests
-Task: Run your test in a headless and interactive mode (if supported).
-Document the test output and note any errors, flaky behavior, or insights.
-Reflect briefly on what was easy / difficult about testing your UI.
-Deliverables:
-• Documentation explaining how to run the tests, output, insights available.
+*Conclusion:* </br>
+*1. When looking at the past we should have considered extracting the logic out of the svelte modules for better testability.
+With that we could have implemented unit tests more easily.
+Another approach we found along the way but did not use was inline testing which allows kind of unit testing but does not help with the SSR problem.* </br>
+*2. Using prisma with vitest is still a great way to handle database interactions as well as in the tests.
+It was just a little bit unlucky that the beta version of the browser mode hade such a problem with prisma.
+So in that case it was not optimal but for the rest it worked well.*